Pokémon Trading Card Game Online

 Players could undo playing certain cards on the field like basic energies unless it would break the game's state.
 This option was removed on November 6, 2015 to "streamline gameplay and better match competitive play environments".
 UI changes have also made less common to misclick during a game.

 On March 30, 2016, the Unlimited format no longer existed in Versus Mode and Tournaments (now only avaliable in friend battles), being symbolically replaced by the Legacy format.
 Cards previously banned in the Unlimited format for game balance can be played again, but due to these changes the format has virtually no playerbase.

 The in-game chat for online battles has been replaced by canned messages and emoticons on September 26, 2016.

 Gems were a purchaseable currency only avaliable to Canadian players from April 19, 2013 to October 29, 2018.
 Similar to Trainer Tokens, they could be redeemed for items in the in-game shop or used as a currency for trading with other players.

 Vivillon (XY 17) has two different obtainable cards, one featuring the Meadow Pattern and one which changes its artwork depending on the set language.
-A feature which mimics Vivillon's wing patterns in the main games, which differ based on the player's location.
+A feature which mimics this card's distribution over each country.